2025/26

 £4.00 (52 pp / 39 net / S)

-Chelsea’s programme continues the same format as the last few seasons, offering just 52 pages (and 39 pages of content) for the £4 price-tag – giving this issue the lowest ‘value score’ of any in the league.
-Nevertheless, the programme is well laid-out and offers a decent amount of reading.
+Chelsea’s programme continues in the same format as recent seasons, offering just 52 pages (of which 39 are editorial content) for a £4 price tag – giving it the lowest ‘value score’ in the league.
+Nevertheless, it is well laid out and still provides a respectable amount of reading.

-The opposition section is perhaps the most limited of any issue in the league – with the main two-page spread offering only basic biographic detail for the visiting team’s squad members, alongside a form guide and a formation graphic showing the team’s most recent league line-up.
-There are a couple of pages showing Chelsea’s head-to-head record against their opponents, together with various stats such as ‘milestone matches’ and recent meetings of the two clubs.
+The opposition section is among the most limited in the league.
+The main two-page spread provides only basic biographical details for the visiting squad, alongside a form guide and a formation graphic based on their most recent league line-up.
+Additional content includes a couple of pages outlining Chelsea’s head-to-head record against their opponents, supported by statistics such as milestone matches and recent meetings.

-In terms of club information, each issue offers columns from the club’s manager and captain, a page on the Chelsea Foundation, two detailed pages for each of the club’s teams – the women, under-21s, and under-18s – and a detailed stats section towards the back of the programme.
+In terms of club content, each issue includes columns from the manager and captain, a page dedicated to the Chelsea Foundation, and two pages each covering the women’s team, under-21s and under-18s.
+A detailed statistical section is also included towards the back of the programme.

-The Chelsea programme is certainly well-designed, with a series of clean page layouts.
-The majority of the content is presented with black text on white backgrounds in a simple, two-column format.
-The programme also flows well, with related features grouped together.
-However, the programme is held back by the limited page-count relative to the other issues in the league.
+The programme is cleanly designed, with simple, well-structured page layouts.
+Most of the content is presented as black text on white backgrounds in a straightforward two-column format, and the overall flow is logical, with related features grouped together.
+However, it is ultimately held back by its relatively low page count compared to other programmes in the league.

 Crystal Palace (v Bournemouth 18/10/25)